untoldengine/UntoldEngine/docs/Architecture/renderingSystem.md

 - Regular entities → `shadowExecution`
 - Batched entities → `batchedShadowExecution`

+`batchedShadowExecution` uses **cluster-level frustum culling**: it calls `visibleBatchGroupsSnapshot()` which tests each `BatchGroup`'s precomputed world-space AABB against `currentFrameFrustum`.
+Only groups whose AABB intersects the frustum are submitted.
+This replaces the previous entity→batchId derivation and operates at batch-group granularity — one AABB test per group instead of one per entity.

 The shadow map produced here is consumed later by `lightPass`.

 ### G-Buffer Passes (deferred rendering)